DatawithChrisNguyen/Churn-Prediction-Behavioral-Segmentation-of-a-company-in-the-E-Commerce-Industry/README.md

 ✔️ Recommendation 3 - Behavior Segmentation:

-Your clustering analysis reveals five distinct churn profiles, each with unique engagement patterns and churn drivers.
+The clustering analysis reveals five distinct churn profiles, each with unique engagement patterns and churn drivers.
 To turn these insights into action:
 - Cluster 0 & 3: Loyal, high-value users who churned despite strong engagement.
 → Prioritize for win-back campaigns, loyalty rewards, and personalized outreach.
 - Cluster 1 & 4: Low-activity churners with weak retention signals.